 MEANWHILE Brian is very busy, transcribing and translating a volume of records from Anhalt-Zerbst, where Johann Friedrich Fasch (1688-1758) was Kapellmeister for 36 years.
-In time, all of the surviving music he wrote for a cycle of cantatas from that year will be published, along with other pieces required by the liturgy there – masses, a Te Deum, and hymns by composers from Zerbst.
+In time, all of the surviving cantatas he wrote for a cycle in 1736 will be published, along with other pieces required by the liturgy there – masses, a Te Deum, and hymns by composers from Zerbst.

 If you have any ideas for new editions, we would be delighted to hear about them!

 Johann Ernst Altenburg (c.
 1770): Six keyboard sonatas

 Capricornus: Salve Jesu summa bonus (for soprano, obbligato gamba & continuo)

 Jantisch: Trio sonatas in G and A minor (oboe, violin, continuo)Krause: Quartet in F (oboe, bassoon, violin, cello) and Trio in D minor (oboe, violin, continuo)